CogStack/cogstack-platform-toolkit/docs/observability/setup/production-setup.md

 By the end of the tutorial, you will have a complete stack offering all the observability features, customized to your usage.

+We will run the stack and then:
+- Configure *Telemetry* like VM memory usage, and Elasticsearch index size, by running Exporters
+- Enable *Alerting* based on our availability and a defined Service Level Objective (SLO)
+- Setup further *Probing* of our running services to get availability metrics

 ---

 ## Step 1: Understand the Folder Structure